USATF New England Officials

 The procees to become or renew as an official in the New England association:email@example.com for Massachusetts, New Hampshire, Rhode Island, and Vermont

-While an official can be independent of a "club" or officials association, one will find that many assignments, particularly for high school and collegiate events, are made through one of the local officials groups in the New England association.
+While an official can be independent of a "club" or officials association, one will find that many assignments in New England, particularly for high school and collegiate events, are made through one of the local officials groups in the association.
 Many officials in these groups are USATF certified.
 To become involved with one in your area, contact one of the following.

 |Massachusetts Track & Field Officials Association